 CO-DIRECTOR, PACES INSTITUTE

-Dr. Richard D. Ginsburg is the Co-Director of the MGH PACES Institute of Sport Psychology and a faculty member of the Harvard Medical School.
-A clinical psychologist and sport psychology consultant, Dr. Ginsburg offers a broad range of clinical services to children, adolescents and adults and conducts youth and professional sport research.
-Over the course of the past 10 years, Dr. Ginsburg has served as a sports psychology consultant for the Harvard Men’s Lacrosse, Women’s Soccer, Men’s and Women’s Water Polo and Women’s Ice Hockey Teams as well as the U16 and 17 Women’s National Soccer Team (2007).
-He is also a member of the US Lacrosse Safety and Science Committee.
-Dr. Ginsburg provides talks and consultations nationally to youth, high school, and collegiate athletic programs.
+Dr. Richard D. Ginsburg is the Co-Director of the MGH PACES Institute of Sport Psychology, Director of the MGH Child and Adolescent Group Psychotherapy program, Director of Psychological Services at the MGH Youth Concussion Clinic, and assistant clinical professor of the Harvard Medical School and the Massachusetts General Hospital.
+As a clinical psychologist and sport psychology consultant, Dr. Ginsburg offers a broad range of clinical services to children, adolescents and adults and conducts youth and professional sport research and is co-author of Whose Game Is It, Anyway, A guide to helping your child get the most from sports, organized by age and stage, Over the course of the fourteen years, Dr. Ginsburg has served as a sport psychology consultant for the Harvard Men’s Lacrosse, Women’s Soccer, Men’s and Women’s Water Polo and Women’s Ice Hockey Teams as well as the U16 and 17 Women’s National Soccer Team (2007), the Boston Breakers (2010), and the NBA Players Association (2012).
+He currently works with the Harvard Women’s Lacrosse Team.
+He is a member of the US Lacrosse Safety and Science Committee.
+Dr. Ginsburg provides talks and consultations nationally to youth, high school, collegiate and professional athletic programs.
 He is an experienced athlete at the high school and college levels having played lacrosse and soccer at Kenyon College, where he won all-conference and all-Midwest honors.
 He is also a former independent school student, teacher and coach.
-For more information about his book, Whose Game Is It, Anyway, A guide to helping your child get the most from sports, organized by age and stage, visit www.whosegameisitanyway.com.
+For more information about his book, Whose Game Is It, Anyway, A guide to helping your child get the most from sports, organized by age and stage, visit www.whosegameisitanyway.com

 MEDICAL DIRECTOR, PACES INSTITUTE